-- 1. Demonstrate experience of working in the Single Electricity Market. - 2.
+- 1. Demonstrate experience of analysis and reporting within the regulated energy sector and/ or of energy regulation. - 2.
 Awareness of legal, economic and policy background to utility regulation. - 3.
-Understanding of the Northern Ireland regulatory scene and the key features of UK utility regulation.
+Understanding of the Northern Ireland regulatory scene and in particular issues that arise in the regulation of the Single Electricity Market